 Sadness creeps in

-Alcohol perpetuates the depression, and it deepens.
+Alcohol and drugs perpetuate the depression, and it deepens.
 You can not stop depression without help.

 The pain becomes so intense that all you can think about is to end it all and stop your pain and worthless exitance.